ianjdarrow/ijd-blog/content/posts/libra-senate-hearing.md

 It's _hard_ for a centralized company today to argue that it should look a lot like a bank – even holding lots of customer funds! – but not be responsible for compliance.
 Libra needs to make that argument, and then tell a compelling story about who will handle compliance.
 It hasn't.
 Trying to handle both pieces yourself doesn't work in a global network with a bunch of overlapping and sometimes contradictory laws at play.

+But all Libra Association members have to agree that the same transactions are OK, because blockchain.
+Yikes!
 [Coin Center](https://coincenter.org)'s Peter Van Valkenburgh illustrates why:

 https://twitter.com/valkenburgh/status/1151156618425507840